leeper/leeper.github.io/_drafts/asking-questions.md

+---
+layout: post
-# Asking Questions is Hard, So Why Don't We Teach It? #
+title: Asking Questions is Hard, So Why Don't We Teach It?
+tags:
+ - teaching
+ - troubleshooting
+ - questions
+ - stackoverflow
+ - r
+ - learning
+---